juhariis/ess/EuropeanSocialSurvey.md

 #              digits = 3,
 #              caption = "Table of original and imputed values")

-# removing the originals from the dataframe for simplicity
+# removing the originals from the dataframe as they are not needed in the
+# subsequent work

 ds_subset_50_ave <- ds_subset_50_ave %>%
   select(-eisced, -trstprt, -stfgov, -euftf)